pathikrit/metarest/README.md

 The latest published versions can be found here: http://dl.bintray.com/pathikrit/maven/com/github/pathikrit

-This library works with both Scala 2.10 and 2.11
+This library has been tested with both Scala 2.10 and 2.11